Overview

 • Valid Latent Space: When used in a VAE, the entire continuous latent space decodes to valid molecules, in stark contrast to SMILES where large regions of the latent space are invalid.
 This is crucial for both optimization tasks and model interpretability.

-• Higher Molecular Diversity: Experiments show that generative models trained with SELFIES produce a significantly higher density and diversity of valid molecules compared to models trained with SMILES.
-For instance, a VAE trained with SELFIES stored two orders of magnitude more diverse molecules, and a GAN produced 78.9% diverse valid molecules compared to 18.5% for SMILES.
+• Higher Molecular Diversity: Experiments show that generative models trained with SELFIES produce a significantly higher density and diversity of valid molecules.
+A VAE trained with SELFIES stored two orders of magnitude more diverse molecules, and a GAN produced 78.9% diverse valid molecules compared to 18.5% for SMILES.

 Variants and Extensibility

 The core SELFIES grammar is designed to be extensible.
-The derivation table can be expanded to include:
+The selfies library has already extended the original concept to cover a much richer chemical space:

 References